minghsu0107/License-Manager/README.md

 # License Manager

-This license manager implements an authorization mechanism for a projector and its controller application.
+An authorization mechanism for a projector and its controller application is implemented within the project.
 In order to activate the service, the user must enter a specific license for each device.
 In addition, the user is given a 30-day trial period for testing the application by default.
 It is extendable and cross-platform on both linux and windows.

 ## Usage ##